Installing your EMs

 - EM21 and EM22 sensors are IP67 waterproof rated, meaning they are safe for splashes, mist, and dust exposure.
 They are not designed for prolonged submersion.
 If you wish to monitor temperatures of liquids, use the EM22, which has an external probe to measure the liquid temperatures.

 - Once you install your EM and it is powered on and activated in the Cloud, it will automatically connect to the IG that is either closest or has the best connection.
-Go to "Sensors" to see which Gateway it is connect to:
+Go to Settings > Sensors to see which Gateway it is connected to:

 Connecting your EM21s and EM22s